Rocconeill96/Football-Tournament-Database---SQL/README.md

 <img width="452" alt="question 8 query" src="https://user-images.githubusercontent.com/116355407/232317026-2911c72a-22b3-4edf-b296-8797503b539b.png">

 ## Conclusions:
--The Vis Wizards delivered a very strong performance -Alvin Ali and Jamya Dodson were the leading goal scorers -The Data Cleaners had the weakest performance and were 1/2 teams that had a negative goal difference -The Data Cleaners also need to monitor player behaviour and conduct as they accumulated the most red cards all season
+The Vis Wizards delivered a very strong performance.
+Alvin Ali and Jamya Dodson were the leading goal scorers.
+The Data Cleaners had the weakest performance and were 1/2 teams that had a negative goal difference.
+The Data Cleaners also need to monitor player behaviour and conduct as they accumulated the most red cards all season

 ## Reflections:
 This was the first experience of ER design.
 This process takes time but an essential one when a relational database is created.
 If one person is assigned to the task it can take days but with multiple people, it can be completed within the day.